 |St. Malachys R.C.
 School, Atlantic Ave. and Hendrix Street|

 Dated:1910 Maker:Wm.
 Fick Status: Own (BG)

 Father Creighton founds the Young Mens Education Society in 1868, before leaving for the Pastorate of Our Lady of Victory.
 The Sisters of St. Joseph join in 1871.
 The wood building in the postcard was constructed by the Young Men's Catholic Lyceum Society in 1884, with the school occupying the first floor.
-This building was gutted by fire on January 8, 1929.
+This building was gutted by fire on January 8, 1929 and subsequently demolished.
 Neil Sullivan sent the picture of the new school which was opened in 1958.
 The school merged with St. Michaels in 1979 and uses the old St. Michael's High School for Girls facility.

 |St. Malachys Home, circa 1910|

 I've upgraded these images,which are not in East New York.
 St. Malachy's founded a home for orphaned children in 1873, which was moved out to Rockaway Park in 1895.
 They occupied this building in 1898.
 Located at Beach 112th Street, it continued in use until St. John's Home for Boys opened a new facility a block away in 1951.
 Stella Maris High School, an all-girls Parochial school, would build a new facility in this location in 1955.
 That school closed in 2010, and the building now houses Martin De Porres High School..